-If you don’t' have relevant industry experience, don’t worry.
-You can still find project management roles that don’t require any kind of special training.
+If you don’t have relevant industry experience, don’t worry You can still find project management roles that don’t require any special project management training.
 These roles will generally be low risk/low visibility, meaning you’ll be managing a tiny team and the only resources you have at your disposal will be the skills your team brings to the table.
 It’s not much but working up from the bottom will guarantee that by the time you’re managing complex projects, you’ll be an expert in your field.

 Are project managers in demand?

 Yes and no. More and more organizations have realized the potential of skilled project managers and the market for skilled industry experts is growing rapidly.

 On the other hand, there’s less demand for junior project managers.
 Businesses are more likely to promote an existing employee to the role of project manager.

 That means if you’re just starting out, you might have to volunteer your skills to a charitable organisation.
 They won’t pay you, but they’ll be grateful for the help and even better, you’ll be able to work under experienced project management professionals who are dedicated and passionate about their roles.

 The length of project management courses depends on what level of certification you’re aiming for.
 Most courses will only take a few days or a week at most (including a final exam).
 Depending on the qualification, you might also have the option of taking a project management course online.
 If that’s the case, you can take as much (or as little) time as you like to complete it.